3 Deep (album)

 3 Deep is the third studio album by Surface, released in 1990 on Columbia Records.
 The first single from the album, "The First Time" claimed the top spot on the U.S. pop charts for two straight weeks.
-The second single, "All I Want Is You", teams Bernard Jackson with songstress Regina Belle on vocals and peaked at number eight on the Hot R&B Singles chart.
-Third single "Never Gonna Let You Down" peaked at number 17 on both the Billboard Hot 100 and Adult Contemporary charts.
+The second single, "All I Want Is You", teams Bernard Jackson with singer Regina Belle on vocals and peaked at number eight on the Hot R&B Singles chart.
+The third single, "Never Gonna Let You Down", peaked at number 17 on both the Billboard Hot 100 and Adult Contemporary charts.